Loading

 After your purchase on Benzin, contact us to get your temporary plates!

-Most countries offer the possibility of purchasing export plates, enabling you to drive around the country within a limited timeframe.
-The other advantage is that many automotive professionals offer to supply them, which can make your job much easier.
-The disadvantage is that these plates are often valid for shorter periods and cost more than French WW plates.
+Most countries offer the possibility of buying export plates, which allow you to drive around the country for a limited time.
+The other advantage is that many car professionals offer to supply them, which can make your job a lot easier.
+The disadvantage is that these plates are often valid for a shorter period and cost more than French WW plates.

 2) Insurance